 Adobe Commerce Is Now Agentic Commerce — Here's What That Actually Means

 The first conclusion is nearly revolutionary: the buying journey is shifting away from your storefront.
-Instead, it is now starting in ChatGPT, Claude, Gemini or whatever AI assistant your customer is using when they are looking for something.
+Instead, it now starts in ChatGPT, Claude, Gemini or whatever AI assistant your customer is using when they are looking for something.

 By the time they reach your product page, if they reach it at all, an agent has already shortlisted options, compared pricing and formed a recommendation.

-The second conclusion, while less radical, might actually be more surprising: a large number of enterprises still don't know what to do with the platform they already have.
-Years of customization layered on top of each other, multi-brand, multi-region… Companies want to innovate, the ambition is real, but they're standing at a fork in the road with no clear direction.
-Common questions regularly appear: Do we replatform?
+The second conclusion, while less radical, might be even more surprising: many enterprises still don't know what to do with the platform they already have.
+Years of layered customizations, multi-brand, multi-region… Companies want to innovate; the ambition is real, but they're at a fork in the road with no clear direction.
+Common questions arise: Do we replatform?
 Do we optimize what we have?
 Do we go headless?
 Do we wait?

 These two conclusions kept colliding.
-But Adobe's new solutions weren't just about the agentic future.
+But Adobe's new solutions aren't just about the agentic future.
 They were, intentionally or not, also an answer to many companies’ platform questions.

-That matters for any enterprise that's been stuck and not sure where to go.
-The answer is becoming clearer: you don't have to solve your entire platform problem before you can start building for the agentic era.
-You can layer in.
-You can start with the discovery surface.
-You can move in the right direction without a two-year replatforming commitment.
+This is important for any enterprise feeling stuck and uncertain about the next steps.
+The solution is becoming more apparent: you don't need to fix your entire platform before beginning to build for the agentic era.
+You can add new layers gradually.
+Start with the discovery surface.
+Progress in the right direction without committing to a two-year replatforming overhaul.

 Unlocking Your Agentic Future